 What are my career prospects?

-You’ll also have developed a wider understanding of the airline business and be able to pursue a variety of different careers within the aviation industry.
+As you’ll have also developed a wider understanding of the airline business, you can also choose to pursue a variety of different careers within the aviation industry.